Anticoncentrated $n$-bit distribution from $\log(n)$ qubits: Marginal sampling in HRCS

-With increasing number of temporal steps $t$, the leading order approximation in Eq.~\eqref{eq:HRCS_CP_sp_asymp} indicates an exponential convergence of $2^{-tN_B}$ toward the uniform distribution with a finite-size correction of $1/d_A d_B$.
-The convergence time-scale $\sim1/N_B$ follows the same scaling as the convergence toward first-order state design in holographic deep thermalization~\cite{zhang2025holographic} and quantum information lifetime in unmonitored dynamics~\cite{zhang2025scaling}, determined by the dynamics of the average state of the system.
-For temporal sampling in HRCS, the asymptotic expression in Eq.~\eqref{eq:HRCS_CP_te_asymp} indicates the convergence of CP toward the uniform one with a correction suppressed by $d_A$.
-The time-scale of convergence $\sim d_A=2^{N_A}$ is exponentially long.
-Despite the lack of AC, the CP of temporal sampling $Z_{\rm Te}(t)$ can serve as a benchmark for mid-circuit measurements.
+\end{theorem} Firstly, a simple sanity check shows that at $t=1$, $Z_{\rm Sp}(t=1) = (1+d_B)/(1+d_A d_B)$ and $Z_{\rm Te}(t=1)=(1+d_A)/(1+d_A d_B)$, which equals the CP of sampling only on the system or bath of Haar random states (see proof in~\ref{app:preliminary}).
+With increasing number of temporal steps $t$, the leading order approximation in Eq.~\eqref{eq:HRCS_CP_sp_asymp} indicates an exponential convergence of $2^{-tN_B}$ toward the uniform distribution with a finite-size correction of $1/(d_A d_B)$.
+The scaling of convergence time $\sim 1/N_B$ is identical to the convergence time for first-order state design in holographic deep thermalization~\cite{zhang2025holographic} and quantum information lifetime in unmonitored dynamics~\cite{zhang2025scaling}.
+On the other hand, the temporal sampling in HRCS is also close to uniform distribution on $tN_B$ qubits but with a dynamical deviation of $\exp(t/d_A)$ shown by the asymptotic result of Eq.~\eqref{eq:HRCS_CP_te_asymp}.
+Therefore we expect the approximate to uniform distribution can hold till exponential temporal steps.
+The CP of temporal sampling $Z_{\rm Te}(t)$ may also serve as a benchmark for mid-circuit measurements.